Hautaklyttn/progDocs/docs/articles/projects/raycasting.md

 ![0c](../../assets/pics/raycast_17.png)

-Thus to remove the viewing distortion, the resulting distance obtained from equations must be multiplied by cos(BETA); where BETA is the angle of the ray that is being cast relative to the viewing angle.
-On the figure above, the viewing angle (ALPHA) is 90 degrees because the player is facing straight upward.
-Because we have 60 degrees field of view, BETA is 30 degrees for the leftmost ray and it is -30 degrees for the rightmost ray.
+Thus to remove the viewing distortion, the resulting distance obtained from equations must be multiplied by cos($\beta$); where $\beta$ is the angle of the ray that is being cast relative to the viewing angle.
+On the figure above, the viewing angle ($\alpha$) is 90 degrees because the player is facing straight upward.
+Because we have 60 degrees field of view, $\beta$ is 30 degrees for the leftmost ray and it is -30 degrees for the rightmost ray.

 &nbsp;